 Short-term Care Quality

-The final area we looked at is short-term care.
-This facility received a very poor grade of F in that area.
-In our short-term care rating, we endeavor to craft a valuable barometer for rehabilitation services.
-In this process, we look at the facility's scope of skilled nursing services, including both registered nurses and physical therapy, as well as speech therapy.
-Considering its grade in this area, we weren't stunned to find that this facility is well below average in terms of the number of registered nurse and physical therapy hours offered to its patients based on the metrics we looked at.
-Honestly, this was what we expected here.
-The final item we considered in this category is the number of patients that ultimately were able to return home from the nursing home.
-This nursing home struggled quite a bit in this area as well, with just 3.1 percent of its residents returning home.
+This nursing home's second worse category was short-term care, where it earned a grade of just D in that category.
+This is a relatively poor grade.
+Short-term care ratings are crucial for prospective residents seeking rehabilitation.
+Rehabilitation usually requires additional highly-skilled nursing services.
+This includes a vast scope of nursing services, ranging from registered nurses to physical and respiratory therapists, as well as other variations of therapy.
+With its grade in this area, we were not stunned to discover that this place is well below average in terms of the number of registered nurse and physical therapy hours offered to its residents based on the measures we assessed.
+Honestly, this was what we expected to find.
+The last item we looked at in this area is the number of patients that eventually returned home from the facility.
+This facility struggled quite a bit in this area as well, with just 0 percent of its residents returning home.

 Rating Over Time